Southern Caribbean Snorkeling Cruise Report, April 2016

 The ports were, in order, Grand Turk, La Romana (Dominican Republic), Curacao, and Aruba.
 We have spent time in Aruba before, so we knew what we wanted to do in Aruba, but the other ports were all new to us.

 At our first stop, Grand Turk, we were definitely surprised and pleased to find a great little snorkeling spot within walking distance of the port.
 It didn't cost us a dime for the nice snorkeling we found just south of the port.
-Here is a link to the pdf map of the snorkeling area.
+Here is a map of the snorkeling area.
 There are three patches of reef within easy distance from shore at a deserted beach where there were only a few other folks around.
 We thoroughly enjoyed our day at the deserted beach, and this is the spot where we saw our only turtle of the trip.
 There are no facilities, so go prepared.

 Our second stop was La Romana, Dominican Republic.
 This stop was probably the least enjoyable, but we made it work.
 I read of a place called Bayahibe Beach.
 We thought that we would get off of the ship and find a taxi over there and spend the day.
 When we got off, we found that the taxi would cost $90, and he would wait there for you, allowing you two hours at the beach, and then bring you back.
 That was way too expensive, and way too short.
 We spend two hours or better when we go in to snorkel.